Wilmington Motorcycle Accident Attorneys

 When a motorcycle or a specific part on a motorcycle is found to be defective, there is usually a safety recall issued by the National Highway Traffic Safety Administration or by the manufacturer of the motorcycle itself.
 After a recall is declared, it is the responsibility of the manufacturer to notify the owners and replace the vehicle, make repairs to the current vehicle, or refund the owner.

 If parts are defective and a recall order is not properly issued, or the part leads to a crash, you may have a valid product liability claim.
 Legal action may be taken against the manufacturer, and you can recover compensation for your medical expenses, lost wages, and pain and suffering.
-Product liability claims can be complex and exhaustive.
+Product liability claims, especially those involving auto defects, can be complex and exhaustive.
 That’s why you need a relentless legal team with a proven track record of getting injured riders the compensation they deserve

 - Your Motorcycle Safety Guide for Summer